 Paid up capital – ACRA Biz Profile

-Professional Indemnity Insurance policy (showing policy no., Name of insurer, period of cover, limit
+Professional Indemnity Insurance policy (showing policy no., Name of insurer, period of cover, limit of liability)

 Qualifications and experience of its key management personnel/officer